hoangduytran/blender-manual/manual/modeling/curves/properties/geometry.rst

    .. note::

-      The "taper" in the name is misleading: this word means "to reduce in size towards the end," while the *Taper Object* has no such restriction -- you can also use it to create geometry that's *bigger* at the ends.
+      The "taper" in the name is misleading: this word means "to reduce in size towards the end," while the *Taper Object* can apply any size anywhere.
 A better name might have been "Scale Curve."

    Specifically, the *Taper Object* defines a graph where the X axis represents the position on the curve and the Y axis represents the scale:

-   - The first control point of the *Taper Object* spline corresponds to the first control point of each geometry spline; same thing for the last points.
-The first *Taper* point should have the highest X coordinate, and the last point the lowest.
-The specific range of X coordinates doesn't
+   - The first control point of the *Taper Object* spline corresponds to the first control point of each geometry spline.
+Same thing for the last points.
+   - The first *Taper* point should have the highest X coordinate, and the last point the lowest (try :ref:`bpy.ops.curve.switch_direction` if the scaling doesn't seem to be working).
-     matter: it could be [-10, 10], [-1, 1], or anything else.
+     The specific range of X coordinates doesn't matter: it could be [-10, 10], [-1, 1], or anything else.
    - A Y coordinate of 1.0 leaves the geometry unchanged.
 A coordinate of 0.5 makes it half as large, while 2.0 makes it twice as large.

-   The Z coordinates of the *Taper Object* control points are ignored, but if you want, you can set the object's :ref:`shape <bpy.types.Curve.dimensions>` to "2D" to force them to 0.
+   The Z coordinates of the *Taper Object* control points are ignored, but if you want, you can set the object's :ref:`Shape <bpy.types.Curve.dimensions>` to "2D" to force them to 0.

 .. _bpy.types.Curve.taper_mode: